-

 Species E = cover class 1 (trace – 5% cover)

+The cover value for each species is estimated as the midpoint of the range of values for each cover class (Table 1), and the final estimate of canopy cover is determined by averaging the cover values obtained by sampling a large number of quadrats.
+A large number of samples are needed in order to balance out the rough approximation of the mid-point.
 For example, although the canopy cover of species B in Figure 3 is probably less than 10%, it was assigned to cover class 2 with a mid-point of 15%.
 If the canopy cover of species B was always between 6-10%, this would represent a gross overestimation of canopy cover.
 However, it is likely that in another quadrat, species B may exhibit cover that is between 20-25%, yet it would still be assigned to cover class 2, with amid-point of 15%.
+Thus, the method works best when a large number of quadrats are sampled and these under- and over-estimates are balanced out over time.
+The narrow ranges of the upper and lower classes protect against skewing data in very dense or sparse plant populations.

 Calculating Canopy Cover

 The percent canopy cover of each species is equal to the sum of the number of plots in each cover class multiplied by the midpoint of each cover class, then divided by the total number of plots examined.
+For example, in Figure 4 cover class estimates for four plant species were recorded in 25 quadrats using the Daubenmire method.

 Figure 4.
-Cover class estimates for AVFA, wild oat grass (Avena fatua), ERCI6, redstem storks bill (Erodium cicutarium), MEPO3, burclover (Medicago polymorpha), and HOBR2, meadow barley (Hordeum brachyantherum) in 25 quadrats.
+Cover class estimates for AVFA, wild oat grass (Avena fatua), ERCI6, redstem stork’s bill (Erodium cicutarium), MEPO3, burclover (Medicago polymorpha), and HOBR2, meadow barley (Hordeum brachyantherum) in 25 quadrats.
 The Daubenmire datasheet can be found in the Sampling Vegetation Attributes document.

 Figure 5.
 Data from the Daubenmire sheet (Figure 4) are tallied and entered into the Daubenmire Summary sheet to calculate the percent canopy cover for each species.
 The Daubenmire Summary datasheet can be found in the Sampling Vegetation Attributes document.